TommyZihao/Code-Story-Interview-/README.md

 Just like, I can be the god of my own universe.

-I started to study Python, data annalyse, algorithm, machine learning, AI, deep learning, computer vision, font-end development with hunger.
+I started to study Python, data analysis, algorithms, machine learning, AI, deep learning, computer vision, front-end development with hunger.

 That was not an easy way, I used to get stuck in a python bug or deal with data structure issue the whole day.